-If someone successfully helps you kill the monster, discard it, draw Treasures (see Rewards, below), and follow any special instructions on the monster card.
-You level up for each slain monster.
+If someone successfully helps you kill the monster, discard it, draw Treasures (see Rewards, below), and follow any special instructions slain monster.
 Your helper does not go up any levels.
-You draw the Treasure cards, even if it was your helper's special ability that defeated the monster, and distribute them according to the
+You draw the Treasure cards, even if it was your helper's special ability that defeated the monster, and distribute them according to the agreement you reached.